 Much like a wedding, the holidays are a time to look forward to—but do still come with their share of challenges.
 And if you had the happy fortune of getting hitched some time in the last 11 months, one of those might be navigating your very first Thanksgiving and/or Christmas with a shiny new set of in-laws.
 While we'd like to assume everyone will get along smashingly as they bond over claymation films and sweet potato soufflé, we also acknowledge that your mother-in-law could be a huge—erm—grinch, so to speak.

 Or is she?
-Maybe she's just been misunderstood all of this time!
+Maybe she's just been misunderstood all of this time.
 No worries if you've given up trying to figure out exactly what that woman wants from you—we took the liberty of asking for you.
-We polled 10 mothers-in-law (including my own future MIL!), and asked them exactly what they think newly appointed daughters-in-law everywhere should know about "winning" the holidays with their in-laws.
+We polled 10 mothers-in-law (including my own future mother-in-law), and asked them exactly what they think newly appointed daughters-in-law everywhere should know about "winning" the holidays with their in-laws.

-Study up on these pointers below so you can get to impressing, and you may just notice your MIL's heart grows three sizes that day.
+Study up on these pointers below so you can get to impressing, and you may just notice your mother-in-law's heart grows three sizes that day.

 —DB, from Portland, OR, MIL for 23 years

-—Cynthia, from Los Angeles, MIL for two years
+—Cynthia, from Los Angeles, CA, MIL for 2 years